Royal Caribbean Ships by Size (2023): Best List

 Wonder of the Seas is Royal Caribbean’s newest ship and began service on March 4, 2022.
 She is the fifth ship in the popular Oasis Class and is 235,600 GT’s

 Grandeur of the Seas is currently the oldest ship in the Royal Caribbean fleet.
-She began service on on December 14, 1996.
+She began service on December 14, 1996.
 She was the first popular Vision Class.

 What is the smallest Royal Caribbean ship?